-Get help using this website via email, twitter or over the phone.
+Get help using this website via email or twitter.

 If you're looking for help for a New Internationalist subscription or product that you've ordered elsewhere in the world, please check our world-wide contacts page.

-New Internationalist magazine is also available on the Apple Newsstand so you can download complete issues or individual articles to read off-line.
+New Internationalist magazine is available on the Apple Newsstand for iPhones and iPads so you can download complete issues or individual articles to read off-line.

 At the checkout your payment will be processed through PayPal's secure ordering system.
 You don't need a PayPal account; you can pay with any credit card that PayPal accepts.

-Emails leave metadata, so if you'd like to stay anonymous, please use SecureDrop.
-But if all you'd like is to email us and only us, please email us using one of our PGP keys.
+If you'd like to securely email us and only us, please email using one of our PGP keys.

 We also have a Facebook Page, so if you're a fan of our work, then become a fan of us on Facebook to let your friends know about us too!
 To do this visit our Facebook page and click 'like'.

-Q: If I buy one magazine will I have access to the complete archive?
+Q: If I buy one digital magazine will I have access to the complete archive?

 A: No, to have open access to the complete archive of New Internationalist magazines, please take out a subscription.
 You can choose from 3, 6 or 12 months.
 You can find subscription prices here.